demirantay/notebook/syllabus-compsci.md

    - [ ] Book : [Distibuted Systems, 3rd edition](https://www.distributed-systems.net/index.php/books/distributed-systems-3rd-edition-2017/)
    - [ ] Project: Do something to implement the theory you have learned.

-### Code University

-  - [ ] Guide : [Code Univeristy Guide](https://github.com/jwasham/coding-interview-university) : Finish this guide after finishing the sections above this guide suppose to take your time nearly a year so go through each item very seriously.
-If you are able to come this far hell go apply for big 4.
-  - [ ] Project: Once you are done you can solve the algorithms that are listed as a roadmap in a image at the bottom of this file.
-  - [ ] **Once you are done with the fundementals open up "Human Universals" and try to come up with an idea to build**

 ### Mathematics